 What are essential oils?

 What are essential oils?
 In purely practical terms, essential oils are concentrated compounds extracted from aromatic plants to capture that plant’s scent, flavor and natural benefits.
 You’ll find these highly potent compounds in a plant’s seeds, flowers, bark, roots, leaves, stems, rinds, fruit and resin.
-As an example, in citrus fruits, essential oils are found inside the peel.d since ancient times, those who are new often wonder: Are essentials oils safe to use?
+As an example, in citrus fruits, essential oils are found inside the peel.
 There are many who also see essential oils as the essence of a plant, the purest distillation of nature’s living energy.
 These oils have enhanced lives for thousands of years, with new uses and benefits still being discovered today.

 How are essential oils made?

 One of the most commonly asked questions, from both novices and those well versed in oils, is how are these essential oils made?
 How an essential oil is produced can often determine its purity and potency.
-In the essential oil industry, there are typically four methods to extract essential oils: steam distillation, cold pressing, resin cutting and resin tapping.
+In the essential oil industry, the most frequently used methods of extraction are steam distillation and cold pressing.

 Steam distillation

 Steam distillation is the most common way to extract essential oils.
-It involves placing water and select aromatic plants into specialized equipment called a distiller.
+It involves placing water and select aromatic plants into a distiller.
 The water is boiled to the point where it creates steam.
 The steam pulls the essential oils out of the plants.

 Once separated, the oil-laden steam is cooled in a condenser where the oil becomes a liquid again.
 Different essential oil companies will use different distillation methods, some more gentle than others.
 Essential oils contain hundreds of small molecules called constituents and too much heat and pressure will destroy these beneficial components.
 That’s why the slightest variation in the temperature or pressure can alter the oil’s chemical profile.
 The gentler the process, the more potent the oil.